In this article:

 A home equity line of credit (HELOC) allows homeowners to tap the equity in their home in the form of a revolving credit line, similar to a credit card.

-What's considered a good HELOC interest rate can vary depending on the current economic conditions.
-In November 2022, for instance, some lenders are offering rates in the 6% to 7% range, but others may go lower with introductory rates to attract more borrowers.
+Generally, a good HELOC interest rate is one that falls below the current average HELOC rates.
+That benchmark can vary depending on the current economic conditions.
+In October 2023, for example, a good HELOC interest rate could range from 7% to 9%.
+Lenders may also offer lower introductory rates to attract more borrowers.